nystrom/jl0/README.md

 - `while` expressions
 - `begin` blocks
 - `print` expressions
+- `function` definitions and calls
+- `struct` definitions and struct creation expressions
+- field accesses and assignment

 The syntax is identical to Julia's.
 Indeed the interpreter just uses Julia parser to parse expressions.